decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 )
 ```

 > Note: Since the `OnPointerDown` component belongs to the whole entity, the on-hover feedback would be seen when hovering over any part of the entity.
 In this case, any part of the house, not just the fireplace.
-For that reason, we set the `showPointerFeeback` argument of the `OnPointerDown` component to _false_, so that no on-hover feedback is shown.
+For that reason, we set the `showFeedback` argument of the `OnPointerDown` component to _false_, so that no on-hover feedback is shown.
 For a better player experience, it's recommended to instead have the fireplace as a separate entity and maintain the on-hover feedback.

 ## Global button events